LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    | ?- logtalk_load(loader).

-Usually these files contain a call to the Logtalk built-in predicates :ref:`predicates_set_logtalk_flag_2`
+Usually these files contain a call to the built-in predicates :ref:`predicates_set_logtalk_flag_2`
 (e.g. for setting global, *project-specific*, flag values) and :ref:`predicates_logtalk_load_1` or :ref:`predicates_logtalk_load_2` (for